laravel/docs/eloquent.md

     ], uniqueBy: ['departure', 'destination'], update: ['price']);

 > [!WARNING]
 > All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.
-In addition, the MySQL database driver ignores the second argument of the `upsert` method and always uses the "primary" and "unique" indexes of the table to detect existing records.
+In addition, the MariaDB and MySQL database drivers ignore the second argument of the `upsert` method and always use the "primary" and "unique" indexes of the table to detect existing records.

 <a name="deleting-models"></a>
 ## Deleting Models